 - Moderate: works out 3-5 times per week.
 BMR x 1.55

 - Active: works out 6-7 times per week, very serious.
 BMR x 1.725

 - Very active: works out every single day, high intensity, and very demanding job.
 BMR x 1.9

-Third: Multiply your previously determined BMR by your activity level.
+Third: Multiply your previously determined BMR by your activity level (the BMR calculator linked above will have taken care of this step for you already).
 The number you get is how many calories you will need to eat every day to maintain your current weight.
 To gain weight, I recommend starting by increasing your calories by 300 each day, and to lose one pound per week, decrease your calories by 500 calories.

 Protein: Now that you have your calories, what are your macros?
 Let’s start with your protein.
 People tend to disagree with how many grams of protein people should eat.
 I stick to a simple rule: 1 gram of protein per pound of body weight.
 If you are, however, very heavy, you’re not going to need as much protein.
 I would recommend using your lean body mass.
 To find that, you will need to know your body fat percentage, than, use the formula LBM= weight-(weight x body fat percentage as a decimal.)

 Fat: Multiple your weight by .4 to find your fat.
 Do not fear fat.
 It is an essential macronutrient, and you need it for proper functioning.
 The same rule applies with the protein, if you are really overweight, use your lean body mass.

 Carbs: After you find out how much fat to eat, take your determined fat and multiply it by 9 (the amount of calories in one gram of fat.).
 Secondly, multiply your protein by 4 (the amount of calories in a gram of protein,) and add both those number together.
 Then, add the two together, and subtract it by your daily calories.
 Take the calories you have left and divide it by four (the amount of calories in a gram of carbs.) that is how many carbs you need to eat.